jquast/blessed/docs/keyboard.rst

 * ``KEY_CTRL_SHIFT_F3``
 * ``KEY_CTRL_ALT_SHIFT_F9``

-When multiple modifiers are specified, they are always in the following order
+When multiple modifiers are specified in application key names, they are always in the following order:

 - ``CTRL``
 - ``ALT``